blackbirdcrew/BLOG/_posts/2019-10-18-SOQL-Tutorial-For-Admins.md

-**Order by example 2**: We want our results to be sorted by the Billing City, in descending order and placing records with a null value in Billing City first
+We want our results to be sorted by the Billing City, in descending order and placing records with a null value in Billing City first

 `SELECT Name, BillingCity, LastModifiedDate FROM Account ORDER BY BillingCity DESC NULLS FIRST`